Skip to content

 FieldRequiredTypeDescriptionExample

-valueTrueWILDCARDThe value to set at the specified path.
-Can be any JSON-serializable type (string, number, boolean, null, object, or array).dark
+valueTrueWILDCARDThe value to assign at the specified path.
+Can be any JSON-compatible type such as string, number, boolean, null, object, or array, or other workflow-compatible data.
+Any existing value at that location is overwritten; if the path does not yet exist, it is created.19.99

 Outputs